mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/asia/siem-reap/itinerary.en.md

 space.
 The resort is conveniently walking distance to the near famous Pub Street, popular local handicrafts and Old Market, 10 minute drive from the majestic Angkor Wat temples, and 15 minutes to the International and domestic airport.
-Your room features a King size bed with a view of a man\-made waterfall cascading into Siem Reap’s largest salt water swimming pool from the comfort of your own private balcony.
+Your room features a King size bed with a view of a man-made waterfall cascading into Siem Reap’s largest salt water swimming pool from the comfort of your own private balcony.

 ### DAY TWO  | March 14th, 2017 | Siem Reap @ Sokha Angkor Resort